yanc3k/ApiContentProviderBundle/README.md

 Content pages can be created in the Sulu admin area.
 All returned content data is stored in simple key-value-pairs.
 The keys can be set freely and the content is created like in usual Sulu applications.

+Use it for ReactJs or Angular WebApps or React Native, native, Expo JS or other mobile apps.

 # Available Sulu Content Types

 Sulu offers many different content types.
 A content type may be something like a text line input, a full text editor or a media selection for images and other files.